-Cook County will update the LAP Plan as required.
-At a minimum, the plan will be reviewed and updated every five years using American Fact Finder for census information, or when it is clear that higher concentrations of LEP individuals are present in Cook County.
+Cook County will review the relevant census information yearly regarding the number of LEP persons and update the LAP Plan as required if thresholds are passed.
+At a minimum, the plan will be updated every five years using relevant census information, or when it is clear that higher concentrations of LEP individuals are present in Cook County.
 Updates will include the following:

-- The number of documented LEP person contacts encountered annually; - How the needs of LEP persons have been addressed; - Determination of the current LEP population in the service area; - Determination as to whether the need for translation services has changed; - Determine whether local language assistance programs have been effective and sufficient to meet the need; - Determine whether Cook County's financial resources are sufficient to fund language assistance resources needed; - Determine whether Cook County fully complies with the goals of this LAP Plan; and

-• Determine whether complaints have been received concerning the agency's failure to meet the needs of LEP individuals.
+- The number of documented LEP person contacts encountered annually; - How the needs of LEP persons have been addressed; - Determination of the current LEP population in the service area; - Determination as to whether the need for translation services has changed; - Determine whether local language assistance programs have been effective and sufficient to meet the need; - Determine whether Cook County's financial resources are sufficient to fund language assistance resources needed; - Determine whether Cook County fully complies with the goals of this LAP Plan; and - Determine whether complaints have been received concerning the agency's failure to meet the needs of LEP individuals.